|

 the vessel.
 If the auxiliary craft is equipped with a Coast Guard

-required capacity plate, the boat must not be loaded so as to exceed the
+required capacity plate, the boat must not be loaded so as to exceed

 rated capacity.

-(h) A vessel less than 10.97 meters (36 feet) in length that meets
+(h) A vessel less than 10.97 meters (36 feet) in

 the flotation provisions of 33 CFR part 183 is exempt from the